kangarooPotato/JunsBookStore/JunsBookStore/README.txt

 - Remove the dummy link from the navigation and leave it in a clean layout
 - Time to make product and show to home page

+5:28

+- namesapce of the ProductComtroller.cs was JunsBookS'o'tore.Areas.Admin.Controllers
+- Sotore? oh my english.....